Google スプレッドシートとTrelloの連携イメージ

 5. Enter ID

-Since the data from Google Sheets will be displayed in a list, click the one you want to link with Trello and insert it.
+Since the data from Google Sheets will be displayed in a list, click and insert the one you want to link with Trello.

 6. Enter Table Range, etc.